rollerworks/search/UPGRADE-2.0.md

  * Support for Doctrine ORM NativeQuery was removed, use the Doctrine DBAL condition-generator instead for this usage.

+ * Support for SQLite was removed in Doctrine DBAL and ORM.

 UPGRADE FROM 2.0-ALPHA19 to 2.0-ALPHA20
 =======================================